tomjoht/tomjoht.github.io/_user_centered_doc/ucd-picture-superiority-effect.md

 type: notes_ucd
 ---

-> Pictures combined with text provides users with better comprehension and recall.
-Especially as users quickly scan a page, pictures (simple, concrete, and reinforcing a clear message) help users understand the material better.
+> Pictures combined with text provide users with better comprehension and recall.
+Especially as users quickly scan a page, pictures help users understand the material better.
+Pictures should be simple, concrete, and reinforce a clear message.

 {% comment %}
 ## Engineers love the whiteboard